jlokos/reddit-revive/README.md

 4. Click 'Load Unpacked' and navigate to the cloned repository.
 Select the 'extension' directory.
 5. The extension should now be visible in your Chrome extensions list and ready to use.

-## Installing via CRX
-1. Simply download the latest .crx from the releases and drag and drop into `chrome://extensions`.

 ## Usage

 1. Click or Navigate to a Reddit link (yes that simple).

 ## Contributing